Trepça Mines

-The Trepça Mines (Miniera e Trepçës, Рудник Трепча / Rudnik Trepča) is a large industrial complex in Kosovo, located 9 km northeast of Mitrovica.
+The Trepça Mines (Miniera e Trepçës, Рудник Трепча) is a large industrial complex in Kosovo, located 9 km northeast of Mitrovica.
 The mine is located on the southern slopes of the Kopaonik mountain, between the peaks of Crni Vrh (1,364 m) and Majdan 1,268 m, and it is Europe's largest lead-zinc and silver ore mine.

 With up to 23,000 employees, Trepça was once one of the biggest companies in Yugoslavia.
 In the 1930s, the Selection Trust gained the rights to exploit the Stari Trg mine close to Mitrovica.
-After World War II, under socialist management, the company further expanded.
+After World War II, under socialist self-management of Yugoslavia, the company further expanded.

 Overview

 The enterprise known as Trepça was a conglomerate of 40 mines and factories, located mostly in Kosovo but also in locations in Montenegro.
 But the heart of its operations, and the source of most of its raw material, is the vast mining complex to the east of Mitrovica in the north of Kosovo, famous since Roman times.